-Development expenditure encompasses investment in new solar PV projects for costs including but not limited to:
+Development expenditure encompasses investment in new solar projects for costs including but not limited to:

 - Consulting and planning services for regulatory and permitting activities;

 - Design works;

 - Environmental studies;

 - Interconnection engineering services;

-- Grid connection costs; and
+- · Grid connection costs; and

 - Planning fees.

 Research and site selection costs are expensed as incurred.
-The costs of the development are capitalized as intangible assets, where the investment they represent has demonstrable value and the technical and commercial feasibility is assured.
+The costs of the development are capitalized as assets, where the investment they represent has demonstrable value and the technical and commercial feasibility is assured.
 Costs eligible for capitalization must be incremental, clearly identified and directly attributable to a particular project.
-The resulting assets are amortized over their estimated useful lives.
+The resulting assets are depreciated over their estimated useful lives.
 Impairment reviews are carried out at least annually where indicators of impairment are identified.
-Judgement is required in the assessment of the potential value of a development project, the identification of costs eligible for capitalization and the selection of appropriate asset lives.
+Judgment is required in the assessment of the potential value of a development project, the identification of costs eligible for capitalization and the selection of appropriate asset lives.

-Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian Dollars) For the nine months ended August 31, 2021
+Notes to the Consolidated Financial Statements (Expressed in Canadian Dollars) For the year ended November 30, 2021

-4. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS (cont'd...)
+4. CRITICAL ACCOUNTING ESTIMATES AND JUDGMENTS (cont'd...)

-(b) Income Taxes
+(b) Income taxes

-Significant judgement is required in determining the provision for income taxes.
+Significant judgment is required in determining the provision for income taxes.
 There are many transactions and calculations undertaken during the ordinary course of business for which the ultimate tax determination is uncertain.
 The Company recognizes liabilities and contingencies for anticipated tax audit issues based on the Company's current understanding of the tax law.
 For matters where it is probable that an adjustment will be made, the Company records its best estimate of the tax liability including the related interest and penalties in the current tax provision.
 Management believes they have adequately provided for the probable outcome of these matters.
 However, the final outcome may result in a materially different outcome than the amount included in the tax liabilities.